delvtech/hyperdrive/README.md

 We have several linters.
 Solhint is a Solidity linter that checks for best practices and style, prettier is a Solidity formatter that checks for formatting and style, and cSpell is a spell checker.
-To run all three, run `yarn lint`.
+To run all three, run `make lint`.
-If you want to automatically format the code, run `yarn prettier`.
+If you want to automatically format the code, run `make prettier`.

 ## Yield Sources